 The PPE visa is not suitable for:

-In these cases, UK organisations should consider applying for a Sponsor Licence and issuing a Certificate of Sponsorship under the Skilled Worker or Temporary Worker visa routes.
+In these cases, UK organisations should consider applying for a Sponsor Licence and issuing a Certificate of Sponsorship under the Skilled Worker, Temporary Worker or Creative Worker visa routes.

 If the organisation already holds a sponsor licence, and the role meets the minimum salary and skill level requirements, a sponsored work visa may offer better legal protection and flexibility.